QARANC.co.uk Find Extra Work

 Geneva Convention

-International Law of the Geneva Convention ruled that hospital ships had to display electrically powered lights to illuminate their red cross signs on the sides of the ship and upon the deck.
-Hospital ships were painted all white with a broad green stripe round the hull and red crosses painted on the sides to make them easily identified by U-boats, warships and enemy ships.
+International Law of the Geneva Convention ruled that they had to display electrically powered lights to illuminate their red cross signs on the sides of the ship and upon the deck.
+They were painted all white with a broad green stripe round the hull and red crosses painted on the sides to make them easily identified by U-boats, warships and enemy ships.
 This should have given enemy pilots and gunners far off recognition that this was not a legitimate target and was not to be fired upon.
 Sadly the reality was that they provided an easy target.

 Despite the odds though some patients and staff survived.
 For example Quiet Heroines: Nurses of the Second World War by Brenda McBryde tells of a surgeon who had just finished an amputation operation and had no alternative than to bind the stump, secure the unconscious serviceman to a stretcher and hope he floated in the sea.
 Fortunately he did, was rescued and made a full recovery.
 The Matron, Violet Innes QAIMNS was able to rescue some patients and get them aboard the safety of a lifeboat.
 It was said she did this calmly and without even getting her veil soiled.
 She was later awarded an OBE.